 Intro

-The Kurdistan Labor Law, with 120 pages, consisting of 20 chapters and 154 articles, was submitted to the Kurdistan Parliament Presidency for its second reading.
-Reasons for proposing the draft include changes and regulation of employer-worker relations, including clearly stating that "The labor law provides a wage sufficient to meet the basic needs of a worker to support their family, and provides a total minimum wage for workers."
-According to Part VII of Articles 41 to 49, the minimum hourly or daily wage was not mentioned.
+The 120-page Kurdistan Labor Law, comprising 20 chapters and 154 articles, has been submitted to the Kurdistan Parliament Presidency for its second reading.
+The draft aims to modify and regulate employer-worker relations, explicitly stating that "The labor law provides a wage sufficient to meet the basic needs of a worker to support their family and offers a total minimum wage for workers."
+According to Part VII of Articles 41 to 49, the minimum hourly or daily wage is not mentioned.

 Article 50, Part I, states that